allindow/turing_homework/strings_integers.markdown

 	⁃	51
 	⁃	 => nil
 	⁃
 2. Find the average yourself using paper or a calculator.
 Is your answer different than you found in A?
 Why?
+Yes, answer is 51.5 but we use all integers so ruby returned an integer
 3. Say you have the operation `a + b * c / d`.
 What result do you get out from Ruby?
 What other outputs can you get out by adding one or more pairs of parentheses to the equation?
+- Ruby will follow PEMDAS

 ## Strings & Integers